PgBiel/elembic/src/element.typ

   )
 }

+/// Filter that only matches when this element is inside another elembic element.
+///
+/// For example:
+///
+/// ```typ
+/// #show: e.show_(e.filters.and(elem, e.filters.within(other-elem)), none)
+///
+/// #other-elem(elem[This element will be matched and removed])
+/// #elem[This element stays, as it is not inside `other-elem`]
+/// ```
+///
+/// - ancestor-filter (filter): a filter to match potential ancestors.
+/// - depth (int): only match at this exact KNOWN depth.
+/// - max-depth (int): only match up to this exact KNOWN depth.
+/// -> filter
+#let within-filter(ancestor-filter, depth: none, max-depth: none) = {
+  if type(ancestor-filter) == function {
+    ancestor-filter = ancestor-filter(__elembic_data: special-data-values.get-where)
+  }
+  assert(type(ancestor-filter) == dictionary and filter-key in ancestor-filter, message: "elembic: filters.within: invalid filter, please use 'custom-element.with(...)' to generate a filter.") assert("elements" in ancestor-filter, message: "elembic: filters.within: the ancestor filter is missing the 'elements' field; this indicates it comes from an element generated with an outdated elembic version.
+Please use an element made with an up-to-date elembic version.") assert(ancestor-filter.elements != (:), message: "elembic: filters.within: the ancestor filter appears to not be restricted to any elements and is thus impossible to match.
+It must apply to at least one element (potential ancestor).
+Consider using a different filter.") assert(ancestor-filter.elements != none, message: "elembic: filters.within: the ancestor filter appears to apply to any element.
+It must apply to exactly one element (the one receiving the set rule).
+Consider using an 'and' filter, e.g. 'e.filters.within(e.filters.and(wibble, e.not(wibble.with(a: 10))))' instead of just 'e.filters.within(e.not(wibble.with(a: 10)))', to restrict it.") assert(depth == none or max-depth == none, message: "elembic: filters.within: cannot specify both depth and max-depth (please pick one).") assert(depth == none or type(depth) == int, message: "elembic: filters.within: 'depth' parameter must be an integer or 'none'.") assert(max-depth == none or type(max-depth) == int, message: "elembic: filters.within: 'max-depth' parameter must be an integer or 'none'.")

+  (
+    (filter-key): true,
+    element-version: element-version,
+    kind: "within",
+    ancestor-filter: ancestor-filter,
+    depth: depth,
+    max-depth: max-depth,
+    elements: none
+  )
+}

 /// Prepare a selector similar to 'element.where(..args)'
 /// which can be used in "show sel: set".
 Receives a filter
 /// generated by'element.with(fields)' or '(element-data.where)(fields)'.